1885 - 1916

 Panel Ref: O.16

-The 1901 Census shows the family living at 95 Brougham Street, Birkenhead.
-Thomas Stanley is aged 10.
-His father, Thomas E. is a 35 year old, general labourer whilst his mother, Jane, is 35, both parents were born in Birkenhead.
-Also present in the household are siblings, all born in Birkenhead; Mary 7, John B. 4, Helena 3, Agnes A. 1, Edward 1mth, and Jane's mother Mary Fogg who is shown as a widow aged 71.
+The 1901 Census shows the family have moved to 95 Brougham Street, Birkenhead.
+Thomas Stanley, is aged 10.
+His father, Thomas E. is a 35 year old, general labourer whilst his mother, Jane, is aged 35, both parents were born in Birkenhead.
+Also present in the household are siblings, all born in Birkenhead; are Mary, aged 7, John B., aged 4, Helena, aged 3, Agnes A., aged 1, Edward, aged 1 month, and Jane's mother Mary Fogg who is shown as a widow, aged 71.

 The 1911 Census shows the family have moved to 29 Oriel Road, Birkenhead.
-He is shown as Stanley is aged 20 and is employed as a stevedore’s clerk living with his parents and four siblings.
-Mary is aged 17, John, is a 14 year old errand boy, Helena is 13 and Agnes is 11.
+He is shown as Stanley, aged 20, and is employed as a stevedore’s clerk living with his parents and four siblings.
+Mary is aged 17, John, is a 14 year old errand boy, Helena, is aged 13 and Agnes, is aged 11.
 There is also a boarder living in the household.
-His parents advise that they have been married for 21 years and have had six children, of whom five have survived.
+His father, Thomas, is a 45 year old fireman, his mother, Jane, is also aged 45, and they advise that they have been married for 21 years and have had six children, of whom five have survived.

 From the 23rd September 1914 he was billeted at Hooton Park Race Course and remained there until 03rd December 1914 when they moved into the hutted accommodation at Lord Derby’s estate at Knowsley Hall.
 On 30th April 1915 the 18th Battalion alongside the other three Pals battalions left Liverpool via Prescot Station for further training at Belton Park, Grantham.
 They remained here until September 1915 when they reached Larkhill Camp on Salisbury Plain.